Reviewed by Veena Angle, MBBS, MD and Physician Ng Qing Xiang

 4 Types of Period Pain

-Primary dysmenorrhea refers to common cramps in the abdomen occurring before or during menstruation without any disorder.
+Primary dysmenorrhoea refers to common cramps in the abdomen occurring before or during menstruation without any existing disorder.
 Sometimes the cramps appear as intense spasms, while other times, women experience a dull and constant ache.
 In more severe cases, the pain can spread to the back and thighs.
 Some women may experience headaches and breast tenderness, too.
 Complaints of breast pain before menstruation are also common.

 Secondary dysmenorrhea usually occurs in older women.
 This kind of period pain often gets worse over time.
 Causes of secondary dysmenorrhea include: